 Coaches

 A coach is one of the most influential people in a young person’s life.
-Coaches don’t just teach how to hit a ball or block a spike but how to win and lose graciously.
+Coaches don’t just teach how to hit a ball or block a spike, but also how to win and lose graciously and with honor.
 The athletic skills young people learn from coaches may only apply for a few years, but the attitudes they develop toward themselves and others will last a lifetime.

-As a role model, the coach is a teacher, leader, organizer and counselor.
+As a role model, the coach is a teacher, leader, organizer, counselor, and much more.

 Volleyball Alberta Coaching Requirements

-All Rostered Leaders (Head Coaches, Assistant Coaches, Managers, Trainers) are required to complete the Person In Authority (PIA) Requirements.
-For all leaders this season, Person In Authority (PIA) Requirements will be reviewed at the time of registration.
+All Rostered Leaders (Head Coaches, Assistant Coaches, Managers, Trainers) are required to complete Person In Authority (PIA) Requirements (Part 1) for membership approval by VA Screening Designate.
+Incomplete PIA’s will result in delays to your membership approval, inability to be added to rosters, and restriction from the bench during competitions.
 To learn more about PIA Requirements click below.

-Head Coaches for 13U-18U teams will need additional Mandatory Head Coach Requirements.
+Head Coaches for 13U-18U also have additional requirements:

-For more in depth and additional information on Mandatory Head Coach Requirements and NCCP Certifications please see below.
+For more detailed information on Mandatory Head Coach Education Requirements and NCCP Certifications please see below.

 We are excited to see the growth in both the athletes and coaches this upcoming club season.
 See you on the court!

-For Coach Development questions, contact: Mike Ling, Manager, Coaching & Early Stages coaching@volleyballalberta.ca
+For Coach Development & Requirements questions, please contact: Mike Ling, Manager, Coaching & Early Stages coaching@volleyballalberta.ca

 Head coaches are required to complete additional steps: